YapperCore/YAPPER-GORNS/README.md

 **Ali**:
 - Develop a way for the audio to be played in the view/editing in the text editor
 - Develop a way for the audio to be formatted in a note-like way
 - Make the UI look better for the text editor.

+**Michael**:
+- continue debugging the confidence score feature (SCRUM-35)
+- have transcription text highlight words or sections with a 25% or less confidence score
+- add functionality to montior the process of the current transcription (SCRUM-2)

 <br />
 ## Screenshots